jasonicarter/wordsplus/README.md

 This is the repository for BlackBerry 10 WordsPlus made by Jason I. Carter from http://jasoncarter.io | @jasonicarter

-WordsPlus was launch title back in 2013 for BlackBerry 10.
+WordsPlus was a launch title back in 2013 for BlackBerry 10.
 It's now available Open Source under the MIT License.

-**Most of this code is now terribly out of date to the latest SDK.
+**Most of this code is now terribly out of date to the latest BB10 SDK.
 Use at your own risk.**
 Integrated APIs
 - BBM (social integration)
 - Scoreloop (online scoring and achievements)